StudioCherno/Hazel-Docs/src/HazelForEngineers/Scripting/Extending/InternalCalls.md

 ```

 This just covers the basics of adding internal calls, but it should give you an idea as to how it's done.

+Also keep in mind that your C++ and C# struct need to have the exact same memory layout, including things like padding.
+This *can* involve manually adding padding to your C# struct.